Serialize

 This core serializer trait provides positional information during serialization.
 Because types need

-to know the relative distance between objects, the Positional
+to know the relative distance between objects, the Positional trait provides the current position

 of the "write head" of the serializer.
 Resolvers will often store the position of some serialized

-data so that a relative pointer can be calculated to it during resolve
+data so that a relative pointer can be calculated to it during resolve.

 Writer

-accepts byte slices and writes them to some output.
+Writer accepts byte slices and writes them to some output.
 It is similar to the standard library's

-trait works in no-std contexts.
+Write trait, but rkyv's Writer trait works in no-std contexts.
 In rkyv, writers are always

 write-forward - they never backtrack and rewrite data later.
 This makes it possible for writers to